e2eSolutionArchitect/kubernetes/docs/k8s-link-deployment-with-service.md

-## How to link a Deployment with a Service
+## How to link k8s Deployment with a Service
 Please check the mapping of 'k8s-service-01' in below code for Deployment and Service.
 ```
 Under Deployment template specification.